lusee-night/calibrator_wf/README.md

 # Waveform

 Waveforms are located in the `waveforms` directory.
-The latest waveform is `waveforms/calibrator_231001.bin`.
+The latest waveform is in [waveforms/calibrator_231001.bin](waveforms/calibrator_231001.bin).
 It was also uploaded to zenodo [here](https://zenodo.org/record/8381205).
 It is stored as a set of little-endian 16 bit signed integers.
 It can be read into python as
 ```